joelparkerhenderson/versioning/README.md

 If you're new to versionong, we recommend these steps to start:

-1. Use semantic versioning
+1. Use semantic versioning.

-2. Use deterministic builds, including pinning, resolution, and vendoring.
+2. Use deterministic builds, including pinning, resolutions, lockfiles,  and vendoring.

+3. Add the dependency resolution files, e.g. the lockfiles, to your version control.

-3. Use automatic testing to verify your dependencies and their ugrades.
+4. Use automatic testing to verify your dependencies and their ugrades.

 ## Terminology